evannetwork/evannetwork.github.io/dapps/angular/task-data-contract.md

 added QmXCnDwasWd9JQ3rz7Rjc3uQt7SDiuryzWAXerPdL4KHTs dist
 ```

-Copy the latest IPFS path for the dist folder ("QmXCnDwasWd9JQ3rz7Rjc3uQt7SDiuryzWAXerPdL4KHTs") and replace the origin within your dbcp.json file.
+Copy the latest IPFS path for the dist folder ('QmXCnDwasWd9JQ3rz7Rjc3uQt7SDiuryzWAXerPdL4KHTs') and replace the origin within your `dbcp.json` file.

 **Now you can create a new contract instance.
 Reload your browser and try it.**

 ## 3.6 Developing
 For development purposes it is time consuming to publish your sources to the IPFS and to create a new contract every time you changed something.
-To handle this, the 'buildModuleRoutes' function will do some magic.
+To handle this, the `buildModuleRoutes` function will do some magic.
 Using the evan.network frame multiple Angular application within another Angular application.
 So it is important to build dynamic routes corresponding to the specific parent Angular application.
 As a side effect, your defined routes are nested in any case within themselves.
 A routing tree is built as follows:

 ```json